 Prior to joining Squire Patton Boggs, Steve served as a law clerk to The Honorable Alan E. Norris at the US Court of Appeals for the Sixth Circuit.
 Steve also interned with The Honorable John M. Manos at the US District Court for the Northern District of Ohio.

 Steve has an active appellate practice and has represented numerous clients before courts across the country, including the Supreme Court of Ohio, the US Court of Appeals for the Second and Sixth Circuits, and the US Supreme Court.
-In addition to guest lecturing on effective appellate advocacy, Steve is a regular contributor to the Sixth Circuit Appellate Blog, a firm sponsored blog that fosters discussion on news about and opinions issued by the US Court of Appeals for the Sixth Circuit, with an emphasis on cases pertaining to business interests.
-Steve’s blog posts can be followed at www.sixthcircuitappellateblog.com.
+In addition to guest lecturing on effective appellate advocacy, Steve has regularly contributed to the Sixth Circuit Appellate Blog, a firm sponsored blog that fosters discussion on news about and opinions issued by the US Court of Appeals for the Sixth Circuit, with an emphasis on cases pertaining to business interests.

-In addition to his active appellate practice, Steve has spent a substantial portion of his career focused on the field of professional ethics, counseling firm lawyers in offices worldwide.
+In addition to his active appellate practice, Steve has spent a substantial portion of his career focused on the field of professional ethics, counseling major law firms across the country, as well as Squire Patton Boggs lawyers in offices worldwide.
 He is a frequent lecturer on legal ethics issues and a regular participant in the firm’s annual program on ethics and professionalism, presented every December.
 As part of his ethics practice, Steve has a unique focus on social media.
-He has lectured on the legal aspects of, and professional pitfalls associated with, social networking.
+He has lectured on the legal aspects of, and professional pitfalls associated with social networking.

-Steve also co-authored a scholarly ethics article addressing difficult choice of law issues for companies doing business abroad.
-The article, co-authored with partner Kenneth Moore (who is chair of the firm’s Ethics Committee) and ICF International’s Mollie Roy, focuses on the complex tension and interrelationship between US and foreign ethics law.
-The article was published in the January/February 2014 issue of the prestigious ACC Docket, which is the national publication of the Association of Corporate Counsel.
-The article can be accessed here.
+Steve has co-authored a scholarly ethics article addressing difficult choice of law issues for companies doing business abroad.
+The article, co-authored with Squire Patton Boggs partner Kenneth Moore (who is chair of the firm’s Ethics Committee) and ICF International’s Mollie Roy, focuses on the complex tension and interrelationship between US and foreign ethics law.
+The article was published in the prestigious ACC Docket, which is the national publication of the Association of Corporate Counsel.

-Steve has become well-known for his talents as a videographer.
-Steve has written, directed, and produced a series of innovative videos for Squire Patton Boggs that explore the difficult ethical issues confronting both inside and outside counsel.
+Steve has become very well-known for his talents as a videographer.
+Steve has written, directed, and produced a series of innovative videos for Squire Patton Boggs that explore professional conduct issues confronting both inside and outside counsel.
 Online links to Steve’s videos can be found below.